 Messages expressing support or opposition to something someone else has said

-None of these inherently requires a response, particularly if you can be fairly sure, based on watching the thread so far, that someone else is likely to say what you would have said anyway.
+None of these inherently requires your response, particularly if you can be fairly sure, based on watching the thread so far, that someone else is likely to say what you would have said anyway.
 (If you're worried that you'll be caught in a wait-wait loop because all the others are using this tactic too, don't be; there's almost always someone out there who'll feel like jumping into the fray.)
 A response should be motivated by a definite purpose.
 Ask yourself first: do you know what you want to accomplish?
 And second: will it not get accomplished unless you say something?

 On a busy mailing list, you have two imperatives.
 One, obviously, is to figure out what you need to pay attention to and what you can ignore.
 The other is to behave in a way that avoids causing noise: not only do you want your own posts to have a high signal/noise ratio, you also want them to be the sorts of messages that stimulate other people to either post with a similarly high signal/noise ratio, or not post at all.